MicrosoftDocs/mixed-reality/enthusiast-guide/mixed-reality-portal-error-messages.md

 ## "Check your USB cable" error message

+If you get a **Check your USB cable** error message:

 - Make sure your USB port is a a SuperSpeed USB 3.0 port.
 - Connect your headset to a different SuperSpeed USB 3.0 USB port, if available.
 - Try removing any extenders or hubs between the headset and the computer.

 ## "Check your display cable" error message

-Try the following steps to troubleshoot the issue:
+If you get a **Check your display cable** error message, try the following steps to troubleshoot the issue:

-- Connect your headset to a DisplayPort 1.2 or later, or HDMI 1.4 or later.
-Make sure the port corresponds with the most advanced graphics card on your PC.
+- Nake sure to connect your headset to a DisplayPort 1.2 or later, or HDMI 1.4 or later.
+- Make sure the connected port corresponds with the most advanced graphics card on your PC.
-- If you’re using an adapter, make sure the adapter is 4K capable.
+- If you're using an adapter, make sure the adapter is 4K capable.
 - Try using a different HDMI port, if available.
-- If you have an external monitor plugged into an HDMI port, try plugging the monitor into a DisplayPort instead, and use the HDMI port for your headset.
+- If you have an external monitor plugged into an HDMI port, try plugging the monitor into a DisplayPort instead, and using the HDMI port for your headset.